Ice Skating in London

 Hit the ice in a UNESCO World Heritage Site as The Queen’s House ice rink, set in the grounds of Royal Museums Greenwich, is back.
 Enjoy views of the river and Greenwich Royal Park as you glide (or slip and slide) your way around the ice.

-The ice rink at Queens may be there all year round but they’re ramping it up for Christmas with XXXmas packages including rounds of curling on the ice, food from MEATliquor, and cocktails and shakes from the rinkside Sin Bin bar.
+The ice rink at Queens may be there all year round but they’re ramping it up for Christmas with party packages including rounds of curling on the ice, and food, cocktails and shakes.

 Skating is for life, not just for Christmas, which is why the ice rink at Ally Pally is open all year round.
-But it gets extra special over the holidays, so whizz round the ice and reward yourself with a few mulled wines from the Ice Cafe.
+But it gets extra special over the holidays, so whizz round the ice beneath a Christmas tree and reward yourself with a few mulled wines from the Festive East Court Cafe.